ngabo-dev/Organise/README.md

 This README.md provides instructions specifically for containerizing HTML, CSS, and JavaScript files using Docker and running the containerized application locally.
-Adjust the instructions as needed for your project.
+So anyone can adjust the instructions successfuly